acabrerizosanchez/BeerOntology/README.txt

  - Include descriptions and comments for humans :)
  - Populate the ontology :s
  - Connect the ontology with other ontologies (LOD)
+ - Choose a valid url for the ontology (LOD)